Zinj, Bahrain: History

 Old Zinj houses many historical places such as Al-Saboor Mosque, one of the oldest mosques in Bahrain.
 Al Saboor Mosque is uniquely known to have no ceiling since all efforts to build one have failed.

 In J. G. Lorimer's Gazetteer of the Persian Gulf, it is mentioned that 30 huts belonging to the Baharna are located in the village, and that cement is locally produced in 1908.
 His account also mentions extensive cultivation of well-irrigated date palms (estimated at 12,000) and farm animals.

 Zinj is the home of several foreign embassies including those of the United States of America, Philippines, Indonesia, and Russia, while also being the previous location of the embassy of Pakistan.
 In April 2002, large pro-Palestinian demonstrations, numbering up to 20,000, were held in front of the American embassy, in which a Bahraini citizen was killed and around 100 injured after the American embassy was attacked with petrol bombs and stones.
 A similar protest was held in 2003, in the run-up to the Iraq War.
 Several roads in Zinj were barricaded with concrete blocks, and special security forces were frequently seen in the area at night during the 2000s.

+Economy

 The area has undergone extensive commercial development in the 2010s alongside the neighbouring suburb of Seqaya, with the Galleria mall opening in 2015 in addition to other malls such as Hayat Mall, Tala Plaza and Hala Plaza.
 New Millennium School-DPS is a notable CBSE school in the area.
-The Bahrain Writers Association is based in Zinj.
+Al Jazira Supermarket is situated in Zinj, as is the Bahrain Writers Association.

 Sports

-Al-Ahli Club and stadium are located in Zinj.
+Al-Ahli Club and its stadium are located in Zinj.
 Al-Ahli Stadium holds League A and B football matches.
-AlAhli Sports club is also one of the oldest and most respected sports club in the country and region.
+Al-Ahli club is one of the oldest sports club in the country and region.
 The club is famous for winning various regional competitions in football, basketball, and volleyball.
-The club is also known for nurturing star national football player Ala'a Hubail, who played with Al Ahli football club.
+The club is also known for nurturing then star national football player Ala'a Hubail.